tjmahr/dissertation/docs/14-aim1-familiar-word-recognition.md

 thus a distribution of concordance statistics.
 Each sample of the posterior distribution fits a growth curve for each child in each study, so each posterior sample provides a set of ratings for concordance coefficients.
-The distribution of *W*'s lets us quantify our uncertainty because we can compute *W*'s for each of the 4000 samples from the posterior distribution.
+This distribution of *W*'s lets us quantify our uncertainty because we can compute *W*'s for each of the 4000 samples from the posterior distribution.